widlarizer/riscv-benchmark-automation/README.md

 ### Analyze

 Press `m` to cycle between visualization modes.
+In relative modes, you can use the left and right arrow keys to select the column to use as baseline.

 ### Dump CSV